mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 title: Call Program
 ---

 Execution interaction between programs is achieved with the operations CALL and RETURN.
-At any point a program can transfer control to another program by calling it and any point the the called program can return to the calling program yields control back to it.
+At any point a program can transfer control to another program by calling it and any point the called program can return to the calling program yielding control back to it.

 ## CALLD
 To call a program use the `CallD` method of the DynamicCaller class.
 Monarch defines a global field in each class called `DynamicCaller_` that is used throughout the class to make program calls.